dmodjeska/cs109a/README.md

 * Modelling_Framework.ipynb and modelling_framework.py: notebook and text forms of code to fit, score, and graph individual models
 * model_performance.py: render the final modelling results
 * Main.ipynb: model the loaded data using the modelling framework
+* emergency.py: A standalone python script to re-run everything in parallel at the last minute.

 ### Folders
 * docs: final project report in HTML format